arXiv/discussion/pdf-cdn.md

 The check of CDN freshness could be cached.
 The reverse proxy avoids an unnecessary HTTP redirect on the non-fresh path.

+## Proposal #2 PDF service
+This is a proposal for what would be ideal without any legacy concerns other than URL patterns.

+1. PDFs in GS with version numbers
+1. arxiv.org presents URLs to PDFs like https://arxiv.org/pdf/1234.12345.pdf
+1. The `/pdf` path URL mapped at the LB a backend with a CDN `pdf-service` an app running on Cloud Run
+1. That service goes to the GS and streams the content back to the client
+1. Cache warming for new PDFs as part of the announce process

+This meets all goals except for 1 no-code.
+This proposal was rejected due to the decision to relax the redundency goal and that we could move from proposal #1 to #2 in the future if needed.

 ## Caching CDN Freshness
 The CDN freshness will be checked from Cornell by doing a HEAD request